Joss Stone: 2001–2003: Beginnings and The Soul Sessions

 In 2001, aged 13, Stone auditioned for the BBC Television talent show Star for a Night in London, singing Aretha Franklin's 1968 Goffin-King hit "(You Make Me Feel Like) A Natural Woman" and Whitney Houston's 1999 single, "It's Not Right but It's Okay".
 After passing her audition, she sang Donna Summer's "On the Radio" for the broadcast, and eventually won the contest.
 She also appeared on and won Steps to the Stars (a TV programme hosted by H & Claire of the group Steps).
 Stone then performed on a charity show, where she drew the attention of the Boilerhouse Boys, composed of London-based producers Andy Dean and Ben Wolfe, who contacted S-Curve Records founder and CEO, Steve Greenberg in December 2001 telling him "they had just heard the greatest singer they'd ever heard from their country".
 In early 2002, Greenberg flew Stone to New York for an audition, in which she sang to backing tracks of classic soul songs: Otis Redding's 1968 "(Sittin' On) The Dock of the Bay", Gladys Knight & the Pips' 1973 "Midnight Train to Georgia", and Franklin's "(You Make Me Feel Like) A Natural Woman"; Greenberg instantly signed her to his label.

-After being signed by S-Curve Records, her US market album was released by S-Curve Records and in the international market her album was released by EMI Music.
+After being signed by S-Curve Records, her US market album was released by S-Curve Records and on the international market her album was released by EMI Music.
 Stone flew to Miami and Philadelphia to start work on her debut album, The Soul Sessions, released on 16 September 2003.
 She collaborated with people with solid credentials in the Miami soul scene such as Betty Wright, Benny Latimore, Timmy Thomas and Little Beaver as well as contemporary acts Angie Stone and the Roots.
 The album, produced by Steve Greenberg, Mike Mangini and Betty Wright, consists of little-known soul tracks by Franklin, Laura Lee, Bettye Swann and others.
 Released in late 2003, it reached the top five on the UK Albums Chart as well as the top forty of the US Billboard 200 chart.
 The lead single, "Fell in Love with a Boy", a reworking of the White Stripes' 2001 "Fell in Love with a Girl", reached the top 20 of the UK Singles Chart, as did the second single, a cover version of Sugar Billy's 1974 song "Super Duper Love (Are You Diggin' on Me)".
 The album eventually went triple platinum by the British Phonographic Industry in mid-April 2005 and gold by the Recording Industry Association of America in late March 2004.